nnkrishnan/Abaqus-ODB-Data-Extraction/README.md

 The json output can be used to generate .csv files which can later be used in MATLAB or can be directly used in your python script.

+The script needs to be run with ABAQUS.
+It was tested for ABAQUS v18.